For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-An intermediate filament protein whose expression is upregulated during the epithelial to mesenchymal transition of NE cells to radial glia and persists until astrocyte development
+Vimentin is an intermediate filament protein, whose expression is upregulated during the epithelial to mesenchymal transition of NE cells to radial glia and persists until astrocyte development.

 Upregulation of adhesion and extracellular matrix proteins accompanies the transformation of NE cells into radial glia.

 Image (left): Mouse embryonic coronal cortical section stained with anti-N -cadherin (red) (ab76011).

 Nestin is an intermediate filament protein in NE cells and radial glia, whose expression persists until astrocyte development.

 Image (left): Rat adult brain tissue sections stained with anti-nestin (ab6142).

 SOX2 is a transcription factor and the earliest marker of the neural plate.
 It is expressed in proliferating cells and those that acquire glial fates, but downregulated in post-mitotic neurons.